- Crisis Management

 |Admitted||2005, West Virginia; 2007, District of Columbia|

-Board Member, Young Lawyers' Section, Bar Association of the District of Columbia
+Board Member (2009-2014), Young Lawyers' Section of the Bar Association of the District of Columbia

 Member, West Virginia State Bar

-Sutherland guides drilling contractor through litigation, crisis management and regulatory inquiries following the Deepwater Horizon oil spill.
+Assisted in the BP oil spill litigation and guided the drilling contractor through crisis management and regulatory issues following the Deepwater Horizon oil spill.

 Documents by this lawyer on Martindale.com